A CMS Five-Star Rating Can Support Your Skilled Nursing Choices

-Care plans: Since each resident will need an individualized care plan, you may want to obtain details about how care plans are determined, how often they are reviewed and changed, the protocol for handling issues which may arise, etc.
+Care plans: Since each Resident will need an individualized care plan, you may want to obtain details about how care plans are determined, how often they are reviewed and changed, the protocol for handling issues that may arise, etc.

-Location: When selecting a skilled nursing center, close proximity to family members may be a significant factor.
-Nursing home residents who visit with family frequently are more likely to feel happier and have a better quality of life.
-Therefore, selecting a nursing home closer to family may be wiser than choosing one further away, even if it has a lower rating.
+Location: When selecting a skilled nursing center, proximity to family members may be a significant factor.
+Skilled nursing center Residents who visit with family frequently are more likely to feel happier and have a better quality of life.
+Therefore, selecting a skilled nursing center closer to family may be wiser than choosing one further away, even if it has a lower rating.

-Environment: A skilled nursing center will become home for you or your loved one, so you’ll of course want it to feel like home.
-Set up a tour and confirm the environment is clean and makes you or your loved feel welcome and comfortable.
+Environment: A skilled nursing center will become home for you or your loved one, so you’ll, of course, want it to feel like home.
+Set up a tour and confirm the environment is clean and makes you or your loved one feel welcome and comfortable.

-Staff: In order to ensure proper attention and care, you’ll want to check the staff-to-resident ratio during each shift.
+Staff: To ensure proper attention and care, you’ll want to check the staff-to-Resident ratio during each shift.
 More importantly, you’ll want to meet and observe some of the staff to be certain they are positive and friendly.

-Activities and amenities: Since you or your loved one will be spending the majority of their time in the skilled nursing center you select, you’ll want to make sure there are dynamic amenities to keep residents active and entertained.
+Activities and amenities: Since you or your loved one will be spending the majority of time in the skilled nursing center you select; you’ll want to make sure there are dynamic amenities to keep Residents active and engaged.

-Meals: If food is an important factor for you or you’ll loved one, you may want to ask about the quality and variety of foods the skilled nursing center provides.
-You may also want to know the process around serving meals, such as where and what time the residents can eat, and how the kitchen handles dietary restrictions.
+Meals: If food is an important factor for you or your loved one, you may want to ask about the quality and variety of foods the skilled nursing center provides.
+You may also want to know the process around serving meals, such as where and what time Residents can eat, and how the kitchen handles dietary restrictions.

-Every person seeking nursing home care is unique, so each person will have a different balance of what factors are most important to them when choosing a community to live in.
-By prioritizing what is most important to you, researching and touring communities, asking the right questions, and considering tools such as the CMS 5-Star Quality Rating System, you should be equipped to make an informed decision about which community best fits your needs.
+Every person seeking skilled nursing center care is unique, so each person will have a different balance of what factors are most important to them when choosing a community to live in.
+By prioritizing what is most important to you, researching and touring communities, asking the right questions, and considering tools such as the CMS Five-Star Quality Rating System, you should be equipped to make an informed decision about which community best fits your needs.